 black and white, secular and sacred, known and unknown.

-This 35-minute documentary tells the life story of Bowling Green, Kentucky’s Quonset Auditorium – a venue that served big time stars and local legends of all stripes during the entertainment boom after the Second World War.
+This documentary tells the life story of Bowling Green, Kentucky’s Quonset Auditorium – a venue that served big time stars and local legends of all stripes during the entertainment boom after the Second World War.

 - PBS – KET Kentucky Educational Television deput broadcast, October 16, 2010.
 Broadcasts ongoing.